chrisnoonan98675/site/xl-deploy/how-to/deploy-your-first-application-on-iis.markdown

 ## Verify the deployment

-To verify the deployment, use the <a href="http://msdn.microsoft.com/en-us/library/vstudio/bb763170(v=vs.100).aspx" target="_blank">IIS Manager</a> to connect to the IP address that you provided in [Connect to your infrastructure](#connect-to-your-infrastructure).
+To verify the deployment, use the <a href="http://msdn.microsoft.com/en-us/library/vstudio/bb763170(v=vs.100).aspx" target="_blank">IIS Manager</a> to connect to the IP address that you provided when you created the connection.
 NerdDinner will appear as a new site on the server.
 Click the link under **Browse Website** to visit the site.

 ![Deployed application in IIS 8](images/xl-deploy-trial/xl_deploy_trial_iis_deployed_website.png)